 As an extension of this truth, the celebration of the Mass will be central to the National Eucharistic Pilgrimage.
 We will have Mass at every stop, worshiping and receiving Our Lord together with locals we meet along the way.
 We pray that through the Holy Sacrifice of the Mass, Christ will draw us into greater unity as a people, as a nation, and as a Church.

-On July 16, 2024, all four branches of this historic Pilgrimage will converge in Indianapolis for the 10th National Eucharistic Congress—a milestone within the Revival and a historic moment for the Church in the U.S.
+On July 16, 2024, all four branches of this historic Pilgrimage converged in Indianapolis for the 10th National Eucharistic Congress—a milestone within the Revival and a historic moment for the Church in the U.S.

-The reinstitution of this legacy will gather our Catholic family in Indianapolis for a transformative experience that will bear fruit for generations to come.
-Will you be there?
+The reinstitution of this legacy gathered our Catholic family for a transformative experience that will bear fruit for generations to come.
+Learn more about this monumental outpouring of grace!